-What are the aims?
+What are our aims?

-- influence the international and national research and innovation agenda for DRR.
+- Influence the international and national research and innovation agenda for DRR.

-Who are the members?
+Who are our members?